Office-of-Digital-Services/gis-city-county/README.md

    * Line source (Coming Soon)

 ## Related Projects Used Here
-* [gis-agolbluegreen](Office-of-Digital-Services/gis-agolbluegreen) - Python package to manage high availability by swapping views
+* [gis-agolbluegreen](Office-of-Digital-Services/gis-agolbluegreen) - Python package to manage high availability services in ArcGIS Online by swapping views
-* [arcpy_metadata](Office-of-Digital-Services/arcpy_metadata) - Python package to edit metadata
+* [arcpy_metadata](Office-of-Digital-Services/arcpy_metadata) - Python package to edit metadata on ArcGIS data sources

 ## Package Requirements
 BunnyHop is designed to run in a Python environment that has both the `arcpy` and `arcgis` package installed.
 The `arcgis` Python